Zeeeepa/xyops/docs/api.md

 Notes:

-- The job’s activity log is appended to with a summary of tag changes.
+- The job's activity log is appended to with a summary of tag changes.

 ### abort_job